MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 the Sales Order Processing Setup Options window and in the Invoicing Setup Options window.
 In these modules, you also have the option of basing the taxes for noninventoried items, freight, and miscellaneous charges on the customer.
-If you select that option, the customer’s tax schedule is used for the tax calculations.
+If you select that option, the customer's tax schedule is used for the tax calculations.
 For more information, see the Sales Order Processing and Invoicing documentation.